defunkt/burn/README.markdown

 Burn
 ====

-Burn is a Sinatra app that lists for POSTs and forward the messages it receives to Campfire.
+Burn is a Sinatra app that listens for POSTs and forwards the messages it receives to Campfire.

-Make a `campfire.yml`.
-Put it in the same directory as `burn.rb`.
-Run `burn.rb` with ruby: `$ ruby burn.rb`.
-Hit it.
+1. Make a `campfire.yml`.
+2. Put it in the same directory as `burn.rb`.
+3. Run it: `$ ruby burn.rb`.
+4. Hit it: `curl -F message='Hi mom!' http://localhost:4567`

-chris@ozmm.org
+Chris Wanstrath // chris@ozmm.org